 Photographing from a vehicle is awesome, but a foot safari can't be beat.
-Here are some photos from my previous foot safaris in Kenya and South Africa, along with some tips.
+Below is a photo from a previous foot safaris in South Africa, along with some tips.
 Enjoy.

 Not all camps offer foot safaris – where you actually walk on, rather than ride over, the African plains.
 But if the camp does offer this experience, go for it.
 It can't be beat for the thrill of being one with nature.

 Is a foot safari dangerous?
 Not really.
 After all, your guides are not going to take chances.
 That means not getting super close the animals, but you'll be doing that anyway on your driving safaris.

 Camera gear is important, but before we get to that, dressing properly is also very important:

 A) you want to wear clothes that blend in with the surroundings;